arduino/ArduinoCore-samd/README.md

 ### External High-Speed Crystal

 HS_CRYSTAL_FREQUENCY_HERTZ must be defined with the external crystal frequency in Hertz.
-The crystal frequency must be between 400000Hz and 32000000Hz.
+The crystal frequency must be between 400000Hz and 32000000Hz (800000Hz and 48000000Hz
+with the D51).
 The PLL will be used.
 PLL_FRACTIONAL_ENABLED can be defined, which will result in a more accurate 48MHz output frequency at the expense of increased jitter.
 If PLL_FAST_STARTUP is defined, the crystal will be divided down to 1MHz - 2MHz, rather than 32KHz - 64KHz, before being multiplied by the PLL.
 This will result in a faster lock time for the PLL, however, it will also result in a less accurate PLL output frequency if the crystal is not divisible (without remainder) by 1MHz.
 In this case, define PLL_FRACTIONAL_ENABLED as well.
 By default, PLL_FAST_STARTUP is disabled.
 PLL_FAST_STARTUP is also useful for USB host mode applications.
 See datasheet USB electrical characteristics.
 The crystal frequency must be at least 1000000Hz when PLL_FAST_STARTUP is defined.

 ### Internal Oscillator